On the Wasserstein Geodesic Principal Component Analysis of probability measures: Geodesic PCA on centered Gaussian distributions

+where $BW_{2,\bar \Sigma}$ is the linearized Bures-Wasserstein distance at $\bar\Sigma$ recalled in \eqref{eq:linearized_bures}. \end{proposition} For a given $\theta$, \eqref{curvature_approx} shows that the distorsion is most important for $\frac{|a-b|}{|a+b|}$ close to $1$, which corresponds to matrices that are close to the border of the cone, as illustrated in Section \ref{sec:expe_gaussian}.

 \paragraph{On the restriction to the space of Gaussian distributions} Geodesic PCA can also be defined in the more general space of a.c. probability distributions, as presented in Section \ref{sec:GPCA_general}.
 A natural question that arises is whether performing GPCA in the whole space of probability distributions gives the same result as restricting to the space of Gaussian distributions, which is totally geodesic.
-To our knowledge, the answer to this question is not known in general, although it is true in one dimension. \begin{proposition} Let $\nu_i = \mathcal{N}(m_i,\sigma_i^2)$ for $ i=1,\ldots, n$, be $n$ univariate Gaussian distributions.
-The first principal geodesic component $t\in[0,1]\mapsto \mu(t)$ solving \eqref{eq:pca_intro} remains in the space of Gaussian distributions for all $t\in [0,1]$. \end{proposition}
+The answer is yes in dimension one, as shown in Appendix~\ref{sec:appendix_GPCA_gauss}. \begin{proposition} Let $\nu_i = \mathcal{N}(m_i,\sigma_i^2)$ for $ i=1,\ldots, n$, be $n$ univariate Gaussian distributions.
+The first principal geodesic component $t\in[0,1]\mapsto \mu(t)$ solving \eqref{eq:pca_intro} remains in the space of Gaussian distributions for all $t\in [0,1]$. \end{proposition} Up to our knowledge, this remains an open question in higher dimension.